 In my view, Westerby ought to have identified a risk of consumer detriment here.
-Mr N was taking advice on his pension from a business based in Portugal.
-That advice was to transfer the monies from existing personal pension plan(s) into a SIPP, and then to send the majority of the money transferred into the SIPP to investments based in Mauritius (with one later moving to the Cayman Islands).
+Mr H was taking advice on his pension from a business based in Portugal.
+That advice was to open a SIPP, and then to invest the funds deposited into the SIPP into investments based in Mauritius (with one later moving to the Cayman Islands).
 The investments involved were unusual, and specialised.
 And the chances of them being suitable investments for a significant portion of a retail investor's pension were very small.
-So, given the relevant factors, Westerby ought to have viewed the application from Mr N as carrying a significant risk of consumer detriment.
+So, given the relevant factors, Westerby ought to have viewed the application from Mr H as carrying a significant risk of consumer detriment.
 And it should have been aware that the role of the advisor was likely to be a very important one in the circumstances - emphasising the need for adequate due diligence to be carried out on Joseph Oliver to independently ensure it had the correct permissions to be giving advice on personal pensions in the UK.

-I don't expect Westerby to have assessed the suitability of such a course of action for Mr N and I accept it couldn't do that.
-But, in order to meet the obligations set by the Principles (and COBS 2.1.1R), I think it ought to have recognised this as an unusual proposition, which carried a significant risk of consumer detriment.
-So, it ought to have taken particular care in its due diligence - it had to do so to treat Mr N fairly and act in his best interests.
+I don't expect Westerby to have assessed the suitability of such a course of action for Mr H - and I accept it couldn't do that.
+But, in order to meet the obligations, set by the Principles (and COBS 2.1.1R), I think it ought to have recognised this as an unusual proposition, which carried a significant risk of consumer detriment.
+So, it ought to have taken particular care in its due diligence - it had to do so to treat Mr H fairly and act in his best interests.

 Further, as noted above, I also think the involvement of JOML should reasonably have been viewed as an anomalous feature.
 The ePortfolio Solutions application refers to an unauthorised business, JOML, as the advising business.
-I note Westerby expressed the view in its response to the investigator's assessment that JOML was a branch of Joseph Oliver but, as mentioned, I'm not satisfied that was the case.
+Westerby has within other complaints, expressed the view that JOML was a branch of Joseph Oliver but, as mentioned, I'm not satisfied that was the case.